 A: We do not have a school-sponsored carpool system, but many of our families that live close to one another do make shared carpool arrangements.
 Students who are eligible to drive will need to register with the school.

 Q: Is your school accredited?

 A: Yes, we recently received our accreditation through AdvancED, the parent company of the North Central Association Commission on Accreditation and School Improvement (NCA CASI), the Southern Association of Colleges and Schools on Accreditation and School Improvement (SACS CASI), and the Northwest Accreditation Commission (NWAC).
-Our internationally accredited status is effective as of our 2014-2015 school year and will be up for renewal in 2015.
+We are part of the NCAA & ACSI (Association of Christian Schools International).

 Q: Will my child’s high school credits transfer in/out?

 A: High school credits transfer in and out depending on the particular standards of the schools involved and is done on a case by case basis.
 The courses we offer here are compatible with other high schools in the area, so there should be no concern as long as the student’s grade qualifies.